Texas congregants hold memorial on first Sunday since mass church shooting

 "I saw him standing there in the front of the church comforting others, and he lost his 14-year-old daughter," Cornyn added.
 "Remarkable.
 A testament to their faith and compassion for others during this very difficult time."

-The church said it had undertaken a number of efforts to transform the church into a memorial that paid tribute to those who died.
-With the help of volunteers, organizers labored around the clock over 72 hours to repair and restore the sanctuary.
+The church said it had undertaken a number of efforts to transform the site into a memorial.
+With the help of volunteers, organizers labored round the clock over 72 hours to repair and restore the sanctuary.

 All that work was meant "to remind everyone that love never fails," Pomeroy said on Sunday.

 Nearly everything inside the memorial was painted a bright white, including the 26 folding chairs placed at various points throughout the single room.
-Each chair was affixed with a red rose and carries a name of a victim written in gold cursive.
+Each chair was affixed with a red rose and carried the name of a victim in gold cursive.

-A lone chair carried a pink rose and bears the name "Baby Holcombe" for the pregnant woman's unborn child.
+A lone chair carried a pink rose and bore the name "Baby Holcombe" for the unborn child of Crystal Holcombe, a victim who was eight months pregnant.

 Near the front of the nave sat a large wooden cross with a crown of thorns at its top.
 A recording of a church service is the only sound that breaks the silence.

-Earlier this week a spokesman for the church said that Pastor Pomeroy planned to demolish the building.
-But those plans later changed, and church officials on Saturday said the white, wood-frame chapel will remain open as a memorial, 12-hours a day, five days a week.
+Last week, a spokesman for the church said Pomeroy planned to demolish the building.
+But those plans are less certain now, and church officials said Saturday that the white, wood-frame chapel will remain open as a memorial, 12 hours a day, five days a week.

+It's still up in the air how long the memorial will stay, as the congregation continues to consider the building's future.

+"The members of the church will make this decision in the far future," Collins told NBC News.
+"We wanted to do this so they had options, but we wanted them to make the decisions.
+If it did come down, there would be something in this footprint to memorialize those who were lost."

 Meanwhile, the Southern Baptist Convention has said it will pay for the victims’ funerals.

-Ron Allen reported from Sutherland Springs, Texas, and Phil McCausland reported from New York City.
+Ron Allen reported from Sutherland Springs, Texas.
+Phil McCausland reported from New York City.